 The Share Our Space program follows all NSW health advice in relation to COVID-19.
 Safety is paramount.

 Additional signage will be in place to remind visitors to maintain appropriate physical distancing and practice COVID safe hygiene practices.
-External cleaning services will be provided to all participating schools throughout the holidays and at the end of the program before the start of the school year in 2021.
+External cleaning services will be provided to all participating schools throughout the holidays and at the end of the program.

 Are toilets open to the public at participating schools?